Transport related air pollution and its impact on health

-The main objective of the EU research project TRANSPHORM is to assess health impacts of transport-related airborne particulate matter (PM).
-Integrated assessment tools will be developed for scales ranging from city to European.
-The budget is 9 million euro and involves 20 partners from 12 countries.
+The main objective of the EU research project TRANSPHORM was to assess the health impact of transport-related airborne particulate matter (PM).
+Integrated assessment tools were developed for scales ranging from cities to Europe as a whole.
+The budget was 9 million euro and involved 20 partners from 12 countries.

-improved emission factors of ultra-fine particle number (PN0.1) and
+activity data and improved emission factors of ultra-fine particle

-To map transport activities in EU cities, Transport & Mobility Leuven will develop an urban transport model that holds an increased level of spatial detail compared to state-of-the-art models.
-The urban transport model will forecast transport activities in European cities up to 2030.
+To map transport activities in EU cities, TML developed an urban transport model that holds an increased level of spatial detail compared to state-of-the-art models.
+The model determines the impact on PM emissions of low emission zones, car sharing, congestion pricing and other traffic management measures in each of the 900 biggest EU cities individually.
+Detailed inventories of transport activities (vehicle kilometres) and modal shares for each of these cities were set up as a basis.
+The urban transport model forecasts transport activities in European cities up to 2030.

-To quantify exposure to airborne PM in urban environments resulting from traffic, road, shipping, rail and aviation, we will develop improved and integrated air quality dispersion and exposure models for urban and regional scales.
-Targeted measurements will be conducted in Rotterdam, Helsinki and Thessaloniki for source apportionment, exposure assessment and model evaluation.
+In order to quantify exposure to airborne PM in urban environments resulting from traffic, road, shipping, rail and aviation, we developed improved and integrated air quality dispersion and exposure models for urban and regional scales.
+Targeted measurements were conducted in Rotterdam, Helsinki, Oslo, London, Athens and Prague for source apportionment, exposure assessment and model evaluation.

-The TRANSPHORM project finally delivers an integrated methodology to assess policies, measures or strategies that reduce health impacts of transport-related PM emissions.
-The developed tool will be used to generate mitigation and adaptation strategies for European cities and to make policy recommendations for the European Commission.
+The TRANSPHORM project finally delivered an integrated method to assess policies, measures or strategies that reduce the health impact of transport-related PM emissions.
+The developed tool was used to generate mitigation and adaptation strategies for European cities and to make policy recommendations for the European Commission.

 European Commission, FP7